cliffclick/aa/README.md

 malloc/free - so I intend to add Rust-style memory management.

 Part of modern coding is the use of multiple cores, so I intend to explore a couple of different concurrency models.
+A notion of a true 'final' field, made with a final-store (as opposed to declared as a final type) - you can make cyclic final structures, and once final all future reads will see the final value.
+No odd exceptions for "early publishing" a pointer.

 And of course, this is a Work-In-Progress!!!!